AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-1.md

               return (state + '-day');
             ]]]
     ```

-##:sak-sak-logo: Interactions
-- All tools support by default the "more-info" dialog once clicked.

 ##:sak-sak-logo: Remarks
 -
 This view shows the dutch translation for "Partly Cloudy --> Gedeeltelijk bewolkt" and the wind direction "WSW --> WZW".